espocrm/documentation/docs/user-guide/reports.md

 ## Email sending

-It's possible to make the system send report results to certain users on a regular basis according to specified time.
+It's possible to set up the system send report results to certain users on a regular basis according to specified time.
 This must be configured for certain reports individually.

-The Max number of records that can be sent in an email by default is 3000.
-You can increase it by adding a parameter to data/config.php: `'reportSendingListMaxCount' => 5000`.
+The Max number of records that can be sent in an email by default is set to 3000.
+You can increase it by adding the parameter to data/config.php: `'reportSendingListMaxCount' => 5000`.

 ## Printing to PDF

-*As of v2.5.0.*

 !!! note